SiljeW/siljew.github.io/README.md

 ![image](https://siljew.github.io/images/Header_photo4.jpg)

-This website project contains outdoor clothing.
+This website project is a webshop containing outdoor clothing.

 ## Description

-Add a more detailed description of what your project entails and set out to do.
 The Rainy Days project assignment entailed creating a responsive website based on an earlier assignment brief(Design 1), by using only CSS and HTML.
 This was actually the first time I have ever coded a website.